You say that you think things through when setting your goals. But, are you actually being smart about it?

 Relevant - Answer a straightforward question: Is this goal worth striving towards and why?
 It should be relevant to you, your team, and your organization likewise.
 If you remain unsure, try to find answers to these questions as well:

 - Do we have suitable resources to handle it?

 - Does it match our needs?

-Timebound - If the journey to your goal is everlasting, you don’t get anything done.
+Timebound - If the journey to your goal is everlasting, you won’t get anything done.
 There has to be a deadline, but a realistic one.
 This criterion is meant to prevent you from falling into the trap of completing a bunch of short-term tasks while leaving long-term goals to linger aimlessly.
 There is only one question a time-bound goal should answer:

-Even though the credit for creating this criterion goes to Peter Drucker and his MBO model, it was a Professor Robert S. Rubin who was first to write about SMART goals.
+Even though the credit for creating this criterion goes to Peter Drucker and his MBO model, it was Professor Robert S. Rubin who was first to write about SMART goals.
 He noted that this acronym should be expanded form SMART to SMARTER, by adding two additional criteria: Evaluated and Reviewed.